Teddy Lo: 7. POSITIVE VOID | 798 Art District, Beijing, China / Museum of Contemporary Art (MOCA), Shanghai / Museum of Contemporary Art (MOCA), Shanghai

-The omnipresence of digital information is overwhelming.
+Positive Void is an interactive light installation using LED technology and persistence of vision.
+The work was presented in the 798 art district in Beijing and was also exhibited at the Museum of Contemporary Art (MOCA) in Shanghai.The omnipresence of digital information is overwhelming.
 Billboards, web advertisements, viral marketing, social media – advertising is an inescapable presence in the contemporary society to the point where it has become an expected, practically ignored part of the modern landscape.
-We have developed, as a species, a steadily growing immunity to commercial messages and cues, prompting advertisers and marketers to increase the speed, frequency and force of the messages they deliver.
-Positive Void, an LED artwork using the “persistence of vision” technique, seeks to co-opt and undermine this pervasive force by electronically animating images of what is increasingly lacking in 21st century lives: nature, love, the senses and the life force.

 8. PHAEODARIA | HONG KONG MUSEUM OF ART

 The marine-inspired, information-based lighting installation Phaeodaria act as an energy capsule that interplay LEDs with the wireless technology of Hong Kong.
-It represents the underlying energy and information flowing through the heart of Hong Kong with LEDs programmed to react to the invisible frequencies and radiation that dominate our life in the information age: from GSM to Bluetooth, 3G to Wi-Fi signals.
+It represents the underlying energy and information flowing through the heart of Hong Kong with LEDs programmed to react to the invisible frequencies and radiation in the information age: from GSM to Bluetooth, 3G to Wi-Fi signals.